[HISTORY: Adopted by the Township Council of the Township of Evesham 3-19-2013 by Ord. No. 4-3-2013. Amendments noted where applicable.

-The Township agrees to waive any and all zoning permit application fees for neighborhood entranceway signs that are restored and/or replaced using grant funds pursuant to the terms of this section.
+The Township agrees to waive any and all zoning permit application fees for neighborhood entranceway signs and/or landscaping that are restored and/or replaced using grant funds pursuant to the terms of this section.

-An interested neighborhood association will be required to submit an application to the Department of Community Development of the Township of Evesham for approval of the proposed sign restoration/replacement plan.
+An interested neighborhood association will be required to submit an application to the Department of Community Development of the Township of Evesham for approval of the proposed sign restoration/replacement plan and/or landscaping.

 The application, to be provided by the Township, must include and/or attach the following information in order to be considered by the Department of Community Development:

-Detailed description of itemized costs of the improvements to be completed using grant monies and proof of funds collected to cover the entire cost of restoring/replacing the sign;
+Detailed description of itemized costs of the improvements to be completed using grant monies and proof of funds collected to cover the entire cost of restoring/replacing the sign and/or landscaping;

 Design and dimensions of the new proposed sign, including lighting, measurements, and distance from streets and homes;

 Contact information for two individuals from the neighborhood association to serve as the point of contact regarding the restoration and/or replacement project; and

 Notarized letter of permission from the property owner stating that there is no objection to the neighborhood association's restoration and/or replacement of the entranceway signage and/or landscaping.

 [Amended 11-12-2019 by Ord.
 No. 19-11-2019]